Antonizitron/tep_alarms_text/README.md

 The IEEE dataset includes simulation results under normal steady-state and abnormal conditions, encompassing Active Root Cause and Normalization phases.
 While the normal simulation did not generate alarms, the abnormal conditions produced a significant number of alarm messages.
 The remaining portion of the work focused on alarm management techniques to reduce nuisance alarms.

 ## Text Dataset Structure
-The dataset is organized into 3 CSV files, mirroring the original work:
+The dataset is organized into 3 categories, mirroring the original work:
-- TEP_alarms_original.csv: Contains alarms from all 100 test cases without any alarm management techniques applied.
+- Original: Contains alarms without any alarm management techniques applied.
-- TEP_alarms_filter.csv: Includes alarms after implementing filtering techniques.
+- Filtered: Includes alarms after implementing filtering techniques.
-- TEP_alarms_deadband.csv: Contains alarms after implementing deadband techniques.
+- Deadband: Contains alarms after implementing deadband techniques.

 As you can see, the proposed alarm management techniques reduced the total number of alarms by 90%.
 Using a deadband further reduced alarms by an additional 80%.